 You support the project manager in overseeing and coordinating vital aspects of construction projects.
 You help with planning, scheduling, and budgeting, as well as facilitate collaboration between the team, contractors, and clients.

-Your job demands a diverse skill set, and it can be difficult to know what should be included on your resume and what can be left out.
+Your job demands a diverse skill set, and it can be difficult to know what should be included on your resume and how to write a cover letter than wins.

 Assistant Project Manager Construction Resume

 Formal Assistant Project Manager Construction Resume

 What Matters Most: Your Knowledge of Construction & Management Experience

 Listing your skills on a resume is never fun—it can feel vague or suspicious because you have no way to prove it right now.
 Or, do you?
 The trick to skills lists on a resume is to get technical.

 By listing the software, tools, and technologies you use to do your job, you’re offering proof of your skills and demonstrating industry knowledge at the same time.
 Instead of listing “project management” as a skill, you can list your go-to project management tool, like Primavera P6.